-Everything you need to know if your planning a visit to La Tomatina, and probably some stuff you don’t need to know but we think its interesting!
+Everything you need to know if you’re planning a visit to La Tomatina, and probably some stuff you don’t need to know but we think it’s interesting!

 What is La Tomatina?

 Tomatina is basically the biggest food fight in the world.
 Imagine 30,000 people jammed into a small Spanish town throwing tomatoes at each other for an hour.
 In a nutshell that’s La Tomatina.

 La Tomatina takes place on the last Wednesday of August every year.
 You should arrive as early as possible as the event can start before its scheduled 11am start!